cybertraining-dsc/sp21-599-357/project/index.md

 ## 4. Benchmark

+### 4.1 Compare with test benchmark
 [^8] is a highly accurate model on the Kaggle website.
 It is currently one of the models with the highest accuracy on this data set.
-[^8] mainly uses convolutional layers to build neural network model.
-In this project, [^8] will be used as a test benchmark.
+In this project, CNN model in [^8] will be used as a test benchmark.
+We use categorical cross entropy as loss function.

 |Model        | CNN         | LSTM        |
 |-----------  | ----------- | ----------- |